antonlep/shortest-path/documentation/implementation.md

 These subclasses inherit the Algorithm class and overwrite its distance calculation method.
 ### TextUI
 Class for text-based user interface.
 Includes methods for reading user input and printing information to console.
 There is association to MapImage and Service classes.
+### Service
+Has upper class methods for running distance calculation and benchmark cases using MapImage objects.
+Reason to have separate Service class is that textUI and index.py can use methods from this class instead of implementing their own.
 ### Graph
 Class that includes methods for graph manipulation and is used to convert map file to graph file format.
 ### Input parser